Fear of epidemic disaster as disease stalks Rohingya camps

 Conditions are ripe for an illness like cholera to tear through the densely-populated camps, experts say, where refugees live cheek by jowl.

-“The risk of there being an acute, watery diarrhoea epidemic is real and serious,” said an international health and sanitation expert, who asked not to be named because they were not authorised to speak to media.
+“The risk of there being an acute, watery diarrhea epidemic is real and serious,” said an international health and sanitation expert, who asked not to be named.

 “If the current situation stays the same, I guarantee it.
 It’s not if, it’s when.”